Kaszub09/ZABAP_TABLE_EDIT/README.md

 - Change document is implemented automatically for all tables - you can decide, whether to use it or not
 - Change document can be generated even for fields not marked as such
 - Transaction can be easily extended with custom logic per table (additional fields with description, make some fields non-editable, add additional validation, add new commands, edit entries before save etc. ) - instead of creating maintenance view or editing maintenance modules
-- It's possible to save default layout, so every time you open table for edit columns width/layout will be ~~perfect~~ the same
+- It's possible to save default layout, so every time you open table for edit columns width/layout will be ~~perfect!~~ the same

 ## USAGE
 See examples package.
 Either call transaction ZABAP_TABLE_EDIT only with table name, or with name of class implementing interface ZIF_ZABAP_TABLE_EDIT.